GHCFW/WorkshopExercise23/Exercise1.md

 #### Step 1:  We will use a free online simulator to get started with our exercises.

 1. **Wokwi Simulation**: We'll start by simulating the game on the Wokwi platform.
-Follow this link to open the simulation: [Wokwi Simulation](https://wokwi.com/projects/375448534440336385).
+Follow this link to open the simulation: [Exercise 1](https://wokwi.com/projects/375503927564689409).

 2. **Understanding the Code**: Take a look at the provided Python code in `main.py`.
 We've added comments to explain the code step by step.
 It includes concepts like GPIO (General-Purpose Input/Output) pins and interrupts which we discussed earlier